 - Time - It takes just 7 minutes to whip up this delicious pesto.

-- Spinach - Spinach is a mild sweet green that is rich in vitamins, iron, folate and potassium.
+- Spinach - Spinach is a mild sweet green.
 Use baby spinach leaves if you want your pesto to be slightly sweeter, and a mix of spinach and arugula if you want a peppery flavor.